scotty-james/Doggy-And-Soul--MS4/README.md

 1. Create a new account or log into AWS and open S3.
 2. Click on ‘Buckets’, then ‘Create Bucket’.
 Give the bucket a name, it’s generally a good idea to name it the same as your project, in my case the-dog-shop.
 Select region and choose bucket to enable.
-3. Open the new bucket and in the ‘Properties’ tab, click on ‘Static Website Hosting’ and click enable.
+3. Open the new bucket and in the ‘Properties’ tab, click on ‘documents Website Hosting’ and click enable.
 This will provide a new wicket website endpoint to enable internet access.
 Add ‘index.html and error.html as default values.
 4. Open the ‘Permissions’ tab and navigate to CORS.
 Cors enabled configuration between the S3 bucket and Heroku.
 5. Now set up a bucket policy.
 To do this, create a new policy from within the ‘policy’ using the AWS policy generator.
 6. his will generate a ARN number which will be in the ‘resource’ field, at the end of the ARN, add /*, this will enable access to all of the resources inside the bucket.